Disappearance of Christina Calayca: Current status

 Christina Calayca's disappearance is still under investigation by the Nipigon division of the Ontario Provincial Police, and as of 2022 is still being treated as a missing person case.
 The government of Ontario has issued a $50,000 reward for information leading to her whereabouts.

 Theories

 Christina Calayca's current whereabouts remains unknown, as do the circumstances surrounding her disappearance on 6 August 2007.

-At the time Calayca was reported missing the official stance of the Ontario Provincial Police was that they suspected she had been attacked by a bear.
+During the initial search, some investigators speculated that Calayca had been attacked by a bear.
 A consultant from the Ministry of Northern Development, Mines, Natural Resources and Forestry was brought in to help investigate this theory, but Stephen Herrero of the University of Calgary later cast doubt on this theory.
 Herrero, who authored an authoritative book on bear attacks, suggested that it was "not impossible, but highly unlikely" that a bear had attacked Calayca as no ripped clothing, blood, or drag marks were found during the initial search, and a bear would not have travelled any further than 600 ft with a kill.
 It is not believed that the area's wild wolves would have attacked Calayca as wolf attacks are extremely rare.